neurobin/php2html/README.md

 Both Windows and Linux versions of this tool can be used the same way.
 It can be run with cmd in windows and with terminal emulator in Linux.

+In Windows it can be run from Desktop Launcher too.

 ###Simple Usage:

      php2html phpscript.php